Westmoreland high school notebook: Pair of Southmoreland athletes sign with Division I programs

 Stinnett signed to swim at Bowling Green, and Mehall will compete in track and field at West Virginia.

-As a junior, she won her second WCCA titles in the 200 IM and 100 breast, taking second in the WPIAL in the latter and eighth at the PIAA meet in the former.
+As a junior, she won her second WCCA titles in the 200 IM and 100 breast, and finished WPIAL runner-up in the latter and fourth in the former.
+At the PIAA meet, she took third in the too breast and eighth in the 200 IM.

 Mehall last spring was a WPIAL and PIAA finalist in the 800-meter dash.
 As a sophomore, she broke the school record in the 400 (58.24 seconds).